 This is the most widely used version of local extraction due to high air flow rates and ability to capture the largest amounts of welding fumes.

 A system like the Kemper SmartMaster is a good start to local extraction and creating safe workplaces.
-The mobile filtration system can be stationed close to the welding station and the adjustable and swivelling head pointed directly at the source of welding fumes.
+The mobile filtration system can be stationed close to the welding station and the adjustable and swiveling head pointed directly at the source of welding fumes.
 The vacuum system then goes to work by drawing away the welding fumes and filtering them inside the system, before exhausting them back to the atmosphere as clean air.

 This is a system with an extraction nozzle attached directly to the burner.
 This intuitive local extraction is very effective and achieves high fume detection rates due to how close to the source the extraction nozzle is.
 This great system only becomes problematic when used in tight angles or corners, due to the extra bulkiness of the burner and extractor combo.
-To overcome this, the extraction nozzles can be moved down and further away from the burner but then also lowers detection rate by creating more distance between the nozzle and fume source.
+To overcome this, the extraction nozzles can be moved down and further away from the burner but then also lowers the detection rate by creating more distance between the nozzle and fume source.

 Another good option for local extraction, an extraction table integrated a full extraction system into the solid base of a welding table.
 The welding point is ideally located 10cm above the system, allowing for a very close point of extraction and very high air flow rates.
 These systems also have downfalls of not being very portable and can only be used to weld items that fit on the table.